Dr. Zaius: Original films

 In Planet of the Apes (1968), Zaius is an orangutan simultaneously appointed as Minister of Science and Chief Defender of the Faith.
 Zaius knows the true origins of the ape society, how humanity fell as the dominant species, and the reasons why the "Forbidden Zone" is so named, and he blames human nature for it all.
 Zaius prefers an ignorant ape culture to the scientifically open one posed by Cornelius and Zira.
 Intelligent humans like Taylor (and human technology) cause Zaius to fear another downfall, along with the possibility of a human resurgence.
 Zaius destroys the archaeological findings of human artifacts predating the ape society.
 Zaius' actions are to protect the world from humanity, but he has respect for Taylor, advising him not to pursue the mystery as to how the apes evolved from humans because it will not help him and he may not like what he discovers.

 In Beneath the Planet of the Apes, Zaius leaves on a military expedition with General Ursus to invade the "Forbidden Zone" and meets Taylor once more, in a showdown between the gorillas and a mutant human race living underground in the Zone.
-After Nova is killed by a stray bullet from a gorilla, Taylor resigns/commits himself to disabling the doomsday bomb with Brent's help.
-Zaius refuses any help (unaware of the active firing controls of the bomb), declaring "Man is evil, capable only of destruction!"
-In Taylor's dying moments, his hand accidentally falls on the bomb's triggering mechanism, causing it to activate and to destroy Earth.
+After Nova is killed by a stray bullet from a gorilla, Taylor resigns/commits himself to disabling the doomsday bomb with Brent's help, but gorilla gunfire kills Brent and mortally wounds Taylor.
+Taylor pleads with Zaius, but Zaius refuses any help (unaware of the active firing controls of the bomb), declaring "Man is evil, capable of nothing but destruction!"
+In Taylor's dying moments, his hand falls on the bomb's triggering mechanism, causing it to activate and destroy the Earth.